sisl/deep_flow_control/README.md

 * ```find_matrices.py``` - script to load a trained neural network model and determine the B-matrix, action normalization parameters, and goal state encoding.
 * ```find_dynamics.py``` - script to load a trained neural network model and output the current state encoding and the A-matrix based on the previous sequence of observed states and actions.

+Note that many of these scripts contain paths that are specific to the machine they were run on.
+They will need to be updated in order to get the code to run elsewhere.